 Ruud Straatman is hard to pin down: in eleven years he moved 86 times, living in the USA, Portugal, Spain, England, France, Belgium, Luxemburg, Italy, Ireland, Germany and The Netherlands.
 After a ten year absense from the comic book industry between 1992 and 2003, he resumed working in comics under the pseudonym Baron Ben Verstoten on 'Royaal Modaal', an online comic about the Dutch Royal family, in 2003.

 Straatman also renewed his collaboration with Donald Duck in 2005.
 Since 2010, he is also one of the regular writers for the girls' magazine Tina with scripts for stories about the Dutch popstars 'Nick en Simon', and for gags and short stories of the 'Jan, Jans en de Kinderen' spin-off 'Karlijn, Catootje en de Ouders'.
 By 2012 he also picked up drawing again, including an assignment for Brabant Cultureel.
-He has been posting the adventures of his latest character, 'Aloysius Frispeer', on Facebook since July 2014.
+He has been posting the adventures of 'Aloysius Frispeer' on Facebook since July 2014.

 "Koning Lambiek (met prins Lammeling) van 't Belegen Land"